 Thayer’s Greek Lexicon states ‘χειρόγραφον’ to mean: a handwriting; what one has written with his own hand.
 Specifically, a note of hand, or writing in which one acknowledges that money has either been deposited with him or lent to him by another, to be returned at an appointed time; a debt or bond.

-However, in extra-Biblical literature, χειρόγραφον/cheirographon is used numerous times.
-It is almost exclusively used in a courtroom setting as the written document listing the ‘evidence’ and crimes of the defendant, or it’s used in reference to ‘debt’ owed by a debtor (concurring with the lexicon).
+Now, in extra-Biblical literature, χειρόγραφον/cheirographon is used numerous times.
+It is almost exclusively used in a courtroom setting as the written document listing the ‘evidence’ and ‘crimes’ of the defendant, or it’s used in reference to ‘debt’ owed by a debtor (concurring with the Thayer’s lexicon).

 This, I believe, is why some English versions translate χειρόγραφον as “certificate of debt” instead of “handwriting”.